DaltonCole/southwesties/covid-restrictions/index.md

 Updated: September 1, 2021

-Abiding by state guidelines and facility requirements of Lloyd Show Dance Center, all SouthWesties ABQ event held at Lloyd Shaw Dance center will not be requiring proof of vaccination for attendance.
+Abiding by state guidelines and facility requirements of Lloyd Show Dance Center, all SouthWesties ABQ event held at Lloyd Shaw Dance center will be requiring proof of vaccination for attendance.
 Masks remain mandatory as well, and must be worn by all attendees to SouthWesties events during the duration of the lesson and dance.